kanjamad/Slideshow-by-3D-Cube/README.md

 # CUBE CSS-3D
 * This Project I'll create slideshow represented by 3D cube.
 * Project will be based on HTML, CSS and JavaScript.
+* Hover left arrow or right arrow cube will be rotated.
+* Click play : slide will start show automatically or can say each cube will be start rotated.
+* Click pause : slide will be stop.

 ### HTML structure
 The cube has six divs (or “sides”), absolutely positioned.
 The class names correspond to the initial positions of the sides (back, left, right, top, bottom, front).